-If you are happy for us to guide your child in their choices, we will do so fully.
-If you have specific subjects you are very keen your son/daughter opts for, please send this in via email to: options@blaisehighschool.co.uk by Thursday 17th February.
+We are now at stage 4 and this will take place in school.
+If you have specific subjects you are very keen your son/daughter opts for, please send this in via email to: options@blaisehighschool.co.uk by Friday 3rd March.
 This email address will not respond to mail but it will be monitored and acted upon as a part of the options process.
+In your email, include:

 - 1. Your child's name - 2.
-The subjects you would like them to be allocated (up to 4 subjects) based on the table on page 3.
+The subjects you would like them to be allocated (4 subjects plus two reserves) based on the table above.
 These cannot be guaranteed but we will aim to achieve your request.